Towards direct imaging and orbital parameter estimation of supermassive black hole binaries with spaceborne VLBI: Introduction

-At the time of writing there has been no conclusive, direct evidence for the existence of sub-parsec SMBHB systems in electromagnetic (EM) observations.
-As described by \cite{dorazio_observational_2023}, directly resolving a binary of this type through Very Long Baseline Interferometry (VLBI) is the only way to provide the desired, unambiguous evidence.
-However, the angular resolution required for such a detection (and subsequent imaging) is, in the best case, near the fundamental limit of ground VLBI systems.
-Even the ``sharpest'' ground-based VLBI system, the next generation Event Horizon Telescope (ngEHT), will have angular resolution no finer than $\sim 15\,\,\mu$as \citep{doeleman_reference_2023, ayzenberg_fundamental_2025}. \cite{dorazio_repeated_2018} predict that with the capabilities of the ngEHT, a few SMBHB systems may be resolvable out to $z\lesssim 0.2$.
-From detection of the GW background, sub-pc binaries must exist as the measurements favour models with efficient merging instead of indicating the existence of a significant final-pc problem \citep{agazie_nanograv_2023}.
+From detection of the GW background, sub-parsec binaries are expected to exist, as the measurements favour models with efficient merging instead of indicating the existence of a significant final-pc problem \citep{agazie_nanograv_2023}.
+However, at the time of writing, there has been no conclusive direct evidence of such systems in electromagnetic observations.
+As described by \cite{noauthor_black_2024}, directly resolving a binary of this type is only possible through the use of Very Long Baseline Interferometry (VLBI).
+The angular resolution required for such a detection (and subsequent imaging) is, in the best case, near the fundamental limit of ground VLBI systems. \cite{dorazio_repeated_2018} predict that with the capabilities of the next generation Event Horizon Telescope (ngEHT), a few SMBHB systems may be resolvable out to $z\lesssim 0.2$.

-Ground VLBI systems are fundamentally limited in angular resolution by the Earth diameter (\(\sim\)$12,000$~km) and the highest radio frequency (\(\sim\)$345$~GHz) permitted by atmospheric opacity.
-Thus a robust and statistically significant investigation of multiple SMBHB objects necessitates the use of space VLBI systems, which are free of these limitations.
+Ground VLBI systems are fundamentally limited in angular resolution by the Earth's diameter (\(\sim\)$12,000$~km) and the highest radio frequency (\(\sim\)$345$~GHz) permitted by atmospheric opacity.
+Thus, a robust and statistically significant investigation of multiple SMBHB objects necessitates the use of space VLBI systems, as they are free of these limitations.

-Characterisation of a population of binaries would enable evolutionary models to be constrained across the SMBHB lifecycle.
-Multi-messenger studies, combining VLBI with EM observations at other wavelengths and GW observations, would enormously broaden the view on the evolution of galaxy constituents of the Universe.
+Characterisation of a population of binaries would enable evolutionary models to be constrained across the SMBHB life cycle.
+Multi-messenger studies combining VLBI with electromagnetic observations at other wavelengths and GW observations would enormously broaden the view on the evolution of galaxy constituents of the Universe.
 Resolving a population of SMBHBs would also improve predictions for the stochastic GW background, breaking model degeneracies \citep{agazie_nanograv_2023}.

-In this paper we consider the near-future prospects for direct, resolving observations of SMBHBs with spaceborne VLBI.
-A motivation for this work is driven by the prospect of synergistic studies of SMBHBs in both their EM and GW emission, the latter by the Laser Interferometer Space Antenna (LISA) mission \citep{LISA-definition-2024}, Pulsar Timing Arrays (PTAs) \citep{agarwal_nanograv_2025} and other, future GW facilities.
+Here, we consider the near-future prospects for direct resolving observations of SMBHBs with spaceborne VLBI.
+A motivation for this work is the prospect of synergistic studies of SMBHBs in both their electromagnetic and GW emission, the latter by pulsar timing arrays \citep{agarwal_nanograv_2026} and other future GW facilities.